Warhammer 40,000: Chaos

-Chaos represents the myriad servants of the Chaos Gods, malevolent and depraved entities and demons formed from the base thoughts and emotions of all mortal sentients.
-Those exposed to the influence of the Chaos are twisted in both mind and body and perform sordid acts of devotion to their dark gods, who in turn reward them with "gifts" such as physical mutations, psychic power, and mystical artifacts.
+Chaos represents the myriad servants of the Chaos Gods, malevolent and depraved entities and daemons who formed from the base thoughts and emotions of all mortal sentients.
+Those exposed to the influence of Chaos are twisted in both mind and body and perform sordid acts of devotion to their dark gods, who in turn reward them with "gifts" such as physical mutations, psychic power, and mystical artefacts.
 Like their gods, the servants of Chaos are malevolent and insane, adopting the aesthetics of body horror and cosmic horror in the design of their models and story details.
-The ongoing conflict between those still loyal to the Emperor of Mankind and those who have "fallen" to the Chaos Gods is central to the setting of Warhammer 40,000.
+The struggle against Chaos is central to the setting of Warhammer 40,000.

 As with the Imperium, Chaos players have access to a large variety of models, allowing them to design their army for any style of play.
-That said, players tend to theme their army around a particular Chaos God, which focuses the style of play.
-For instance, an army themed around Nurgle will consist of slow-moving but tough warriors.
+Certain models of Chaos Daemons can be used for Warhammer 40,000 and Warhammer Age of Sigmar (or its predecessor, Warhammer Fantasy Battle).
+Several Chaos factions and their model range are derived from their Imperium counterparts but have a corrupted/warped aesthetic due to the influence of Chaos Gods, such as Chaos Space Marines (also known as Traitor Marines, Renegade Marines, or Heretic Astartes), Chaos Knight Houses, and Traitor Titan Legions.
+Army lists require players to theme their army around a particular Chaos god or play as Chaos Undivided which focuses the style of play.
+For instance, an army themed around Nurgle will consist of slow-moving but tough troops.
 Likewise, a Chaos army themed around Khorne will lean towards melee combat and eschew psykers.

 Necrons

 The Necrons are an ancient race of skeleton-like androids.
 Millions of years ago, they were flesh-and-blood beings, but then they transferred their minds into android bodies, thereby achieving immortality.
 However, the transference process was flawed, as they all lost their souls and all but the highest-ranking ones became mindless as well.
 They are waking up from millions of years of hibernation in underground vaults on planets across the galaxy and seek to rebuild their old empire.
-The Necrons have an ancient Egyptian aesthetic to them, although they are not based on the Tomb Kings of Warhammer Fantasy.
+Besides the cyborgs from the Terminator franchise, Necron designs evoke ancient Egypt in their aesthetics, although they are not based on the Tomb Kings of Warhammer Fantasy.

 Necron infantry have strong ranged firepower, tough armour, and slow movement.
-Necron units have the ability to rapidly regenerate wounds or "reanimate" slain models at the start of the player's turn.
+Necron units can rapidly regenerate wounds or "reanimate" killed models at the start of the player's turn.
 All Necron models have a Leadership score of 10 (the maximum possible), so Necrons rarely suffer from morale failure.
-Necrons do not have any psykers, which makes them somewhat more vulnerable to psychic attacks as they cannot make Deny the Witch rolls.
-The Necrons possess "C'tan shards" which function much like psykers, but since these are not actual psykers, they cannot make Deny the Witch rolls, nor can their powers be countered by enemy Deny the Witch rolls.
+Necrons do not have any psykers, but they possess units called "C'tan shards" which are psyker-like.